Developmental Milestones for Your 9-Month-Old

 Baby Development Milestones

-By this stage you know exactly how much your baby enjoys playtime– especially if it’s with you!
-And you’ll have seen how much she’s growing and changing.
-There is no hard and fast rule about what a 9-month-old baby should be doing at this stage, but these are some of the development milestones you might notice around this time:
+By now you know how much your baby enjoys playtime—especially if it’s with you!
+And you’ll have seen how much they’re growing and changing.
+There is no hard and fast rule about what a 9-month-old baby “should” be doing at this stage, but these are some of the development milestones you might notice around this time.

 Growth and Physical Development: Does Your Baby’s Belly Stick Out?

 All babies grow at their own rate.
-At your next healthcare visit, your baby’s provider will track your 9-month-old baby’s weight, length, and head circumference using the baby growth charts to make sure her growth is on track.
-Read more about how baby growth charts are used.
+Your 9-month-old might be going through a growth spurt right now, or perhaps in the coming weeks or months.
+At your next healthcare visit, your baby’s provider will track your 9-month-old baby’s weight, length, and head circumference using the infant growth charts to make sure their growth is on track.

-When your baby begins standing (whether it’s now or in the next few months), you might notice that her belly and bottom both stick out a little.
+When your baby begins standing (whether it’s now or in the next few months), you might notice that their belly and bottom both stick out a little.
 This posture might look a little odd, but it's perfectly normal for this stage of development.
-Her alignment will correct itself when she’s more confident at balancing — probably during her second year.
+Their alignment will correct itself when their balance improves and they become more confident walkers—probably during their second year.

-At this stage, all of your baby's senses help her learn about her world.
-To help your baby explore her sense of smell, introduce her to many new and different scents.
-For example, go outside and let her smell flowers or fresh-cut grass.
-Let her take in the odors of various types of foods, objects, and materials you find indoors, too.
-Just make sure whatever you introduce is safe for her to smell.
+At this stage, all your baby's senses help them learn about their world.
+To help your baby explore their sense of smell, introduce them to new and different scents.
+For example, go outside and let them smell flowers or fresh-cut grass.
+Let them take in the scents of various types of foods, objects, and materials you find indoors, too.
+Just make sure whatever you introduce is safe for them to smell.

 Movement: Picking Up New Experiences!

-Around this time your baby might figure out how to roll onto her tummy from a seated position and get back up again.
-All of these motions are strengthening her muscles in preparation for eventually being able to walk.
-Your baby may now be crawling or doing something similar like scooting on her bottom or slithering on her tummy.
-Keep in mind: some babies skip crawling altogether, while others master it a little later on.
+Around this time your baby might figure out how to roll onto their tummy from a seated position and get back up again.
+All these motions are strengthening their muscles in preparation for eventually being able to walk.

 related baby tool